 String functions are case insensitive as they are implemented using the

 ILIKE SQL operator.

-As of version 8.14.0, sorting and comparing are case sensitive.
+Sorting and comparing are case sensitive.
 For versions below 8.14, all operations are case sensitive.
 There is an exception for both version groups where collation is configured to case insensitive, which affects all operations.
 For more information, see the Making DB2 Case-Insensitive section of DB2.

 Does not support sorting on string attributes of unlimited length.

 The default collation is

 Sorting and comparison depend on the configured collation.